 Join a conversation to explore how local organizing principles and approaches can contribute to the creation of more sustainable, fair and inclusive economies.

-Led by Co-facilitators, Alejandra Bravo and Mercedes Sharpe Zayas, this interactive webinar will share the Power Lab's experience of connecting people and ideas for action to build local economies that strengthen communities and benefit everyone.
+Led by Co-facilitators, Alejandra Bravo and Mercedes Sharpe Zayas, this interactive webinar shares the Power Lab's experience of connecting people and ideas for action to build local economies that strengthen communities and benefit everyone.

 Delve into how community economic development organizations might contribute to changing social conditions for your organization’s constituencies and how the people you serve can become a base for action.
 Understand how to centre equity-seeking groups as primary actors in decision-making and agents of making material gains in their communities.